 EBT stands for Electronics Benefit Transfer.
 WIC EBT is an electronic process where the food benefits are automatically added onto a card, similar to a debit card.
 This card, which will be known as the e-WIC card, will replace the current paper-based delivery system.
 The Alabama WIC Program spent several years in the planning phase and made the decision to utilize an online e-WIC card.

 Alabama WIC is now entering the implementation phase.
-The City of Montgomery has been selected as the pilot site.
+The pilot area will include, Montgomery, Elmore, and Autauga county.
 Following a three (3) month pilot we will begin statewide roll out.
-The pilot is estimated to begin Spring of 2018, with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Areas.
+The pilot is estimated to begin Fall of 2018, with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Districts.

 As soon as the State selects an e-WIC Service Provider we will begin working closely with our authorized WIC vendors to ensure all vendors are ready for implementation.